How many sessions will I need?

 Is everything we discuss confidential?

-Everything you tell me is confidential, however, sometimes, to help me to help you better, I may discuss you with my supervisor.
-My supervisor is bound by the same ethical guidelines regarding confidentiality as I am.
-I will not disclose your details to a third party without your prior consent, except under the following circumstances:
+Everything you tell us is confidential, however, sometimes, to help us to help you better, we may discuss you with our supervisors.
+Our supervisors are bound by the same ethical guidelines regarding confidentiality as we are.
+We will not disclose your details to a third party without your prior consent, except under the following circumstances:

-1) if, in my opinion you are at risk of hurting yourself
+1) if, in our opinion you are at risk of hurting yourself

-In the event that I need to disclose information to a third party, I will discuss this with you beforehand.
+In the event that we need to disclose information to a third party, we will always try to discuss this with you beforehand.

 Will I need medication?
 Do you prescribe medication?

 If we decide that your mood is so low that it is making it difficult for you to concentrate on the therapy, and if your low mood is also making it difficult for you to attend work, or attend to your day to day tasks at home, we can discuss the role of medication.
-I am not qualified to prescribe medication (most therapists are not qualified).
-If I thought you would benefit from starting an anti-depressant, or other medication, I would recommend that you visit your GP, or a psychiatrist.
+We are not qualified to prescribe medication (most therapists are not qualified).
+If we thought you would benefit from starting an anti-depressant, or other medication, we would recommend that you visit your GP, or a psychiatrist.
 They are both qualified to prescribe medication.

 Why should I choose these types of therapy over other therapies?